Nikon D3400 vs D750

-The Nikon D3400 and the Nikon D750 are two digital cameras that were officially introduced, respectively, in August 2016 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame sensor.
-The D3400 has a resolution of 24 megapixel, whereas the D750 provides 24.2 MP.
+The Nikon D3400 and the Nikon D750 are two digital cameras that were announced, respectively, in August 2016 and September 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame (D750) sensor.
+The D3400 has a resolution of 24 megapixels, whereas the D750 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (31 percent) than the Nikon D3400.
 Moreover, the D750 is substantially heavier (69 percent) than the D3400.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D750) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D3400).
 You can compare the optics available in the Nikon Lens Catalog.